Randy Kuhl

 John Randolph Kuhl Jr. (born April 19, 1943) is an American Republican politician.
 He is a former member of the New York State Assembly, the New York State Senate, and the United States House of Representatives.
 Kuhl represented New York's 29th congressional district for two terms before being defeated for reelection by Eric Massa in 2008.

 Early life and education

 Kuhl was born in Hammondsport, New York.
 He graduated from Union College in Schenectady, New York with a B.A. in civil engineering in 1966, and then got a J.D. degree from Syracuse University College of Law in 1969.
 He was admitted to the New York Bar in 1970.
+He is an Episcopalian.